goFrendiAsgard/No-CMS/readme.md

 * Panega <-- The one who also report a crucial bug.
 I don't know much about him
 * Alexandre Mota <-- The one who report a bug related to page authorization
 * Gusro <-- Find out bug related to static page.
 Since his report, static page has 2 versions.
 A dynamic page which is overwritten by static content, or pure static page without any View URL needed
+* Gangsar Swapurba <-- Discover some missleading-behavior.
+He made a lot of modification and found trivial but disgusting bugs of No-CMS.
+One of his report make me consider to provide an option to hide index.php